-The Utrecht Community (UCo) is a national center for encouraging and facilitating all forms of sustainable entrepreneurship.
-Located in the heart of Utrecht, UCo fosters a community of over 180 pioneering sustainability-driven entrepreneurs and SMBs, and is an outstanding example of innovative and sustainable building design.
+The Utrecht Community (UCo) is the national center for sustainable entrepreneurship in Utrecht, the Netherlands.
+Located in the heart of the city, UCo fosters a community of over 180 pioneering sustainability-driven entrepreneurs and SMBs, and is an outstanding example of innovative and sustainable building design.
 Except developed UCo to be much more than simply a building.
-After opening its doors in 2017, it has become a shining light for the local business community to develop, discover, and grow together.
+After opening its doors in 2017, it has become a shining light for the Dutch sustainability orientend business community to develop, discover, innovate, and grow together.

-Except developed UCo as a continuation of the success of the Rotterdam Collective (Ro-Co), the community for social entrepreneurs in Rotterdam.
+Except developed UCo on its own initiative as a continuation of the success of the Rotterdam Collective (Ro-Co), the community for social entrepreneurs in Rotterdam.
 UCo is a fully operational and working community where MKB's and experienced entrepreneurs can build the foundations and support a sustainable society.

 The community centers on a monumental and historic train depot, offering 1800m2 in working, meeting, and demonstration space.
 Its design and fit-out exemplify the latest in sustainable and circular building design and help create a healthy and inspirational workplace for those using it.